Janujan/commerce-challenge/README.md

 ```
 If a successful operation occurs, the response received will be a relay of the items passed through.
 A successful transaction will result in the item inventory_count updating at the `GET` endpoint.

-*Note: If the quantity of an item passed through this point exceeds the inventory_count available for the item, the transaction will fail.*
+*Note: If the quantity of an item passed through this endpoint exceeds the inventory_count available for the item, the operation will fail.*

 **v2 `POST`**